 True statistical analysis has not been performed, even as foundational structuring for such an assessment is evident in the program evaluation notes that sporadically appear throughout the report.
-Areas of limitation include: 1) Grading information, census information and demographics that are generally and often accepted as independent data references and as such they are usually believed to be without subjectivity of researcher(s); 2) The administrative surveys and school personnel surveys were distributed by the principal of the school at the request of the author of this report, and the principal used distribution and collection methods that were entirely autonomous, without input of the author.
-The author did not investigate how distribution and collection methods can be factored into the return rate for surveys; 3) The youth exit interviews are completed with face to face interviews between the onsite counselor and the youth who are treated by the same counselor.
-The youth who participated and answered exit interview questions did so voluntarily, and the onsite counselor performed exit interviews using a highly structured method in the program documentation and protocol.
+Areas of limitation include: 1) Grading information, census information and demographics that are generally and often accepted as independent data references and as such they are usually believed to be without subjectivity of researcher(s); 2) The administrative surveys and school personnel surveys were distributed by the principal of the school at the request of the author of this report, and the principal used distribution and collection methods that were entirely autonomous, with minimal input of the author.
+The author did not investigate how distribution and collection methods can be factored into the return rate for surveys (however Gadsden County response rates are noted as lower than what is expected in all of the years evaluated); 3) the youth exit interviews are completed with face to face interviews between the onsite counselor and the youth who are treated by the same counselor.
+The youth who participated and answered exit interview questions did so voluntarily, and the onsite counselor performed exit interviews using a highly structured method in the program documentation and protocol so as to avoid influence, alteration or interpretation of responses.
 Complicating this evaluation component is the variable of social desirability, which may be heightened given the power differential that inherently exists in the counselor/patient dynamic.
-Lastly, the grouping of qualitative responses in the exit interviews was necessary in order to tally youth reports, however the process of grouping is admittedly a subjective one.
-And even when interpretations/generalizations of the program evaluator are believed to be representative of the youth responses gathered by the onsite counselor vai a highly structure protocol - evaluator grouping of qualitative responses may not accurately reflect the intent of the youth; 4) The CRI comparison to the GAF is not indicative of statistical equivalency between instruments.
-The pre and post self-administered CRI index is based upon the subjective opinion of the onsite counselor, with the CRI largely an un-tested instrument, developed by the program designer and evaluator.
-The subjective nature of a self-administered psychosocial functioning instrument, in addition to this one (CRI) as designed by the program administrator and evaluator, is an inherent limitation however - the use of case notes could serve to mitigate bias because case notes were recorded at the close of each session, week after week, and not at the time of the evaluation.
-Further all case notes are signed onsite and then reviewed and signed again by the program developer and evaluator - whereby two licensed mental health professionals are reviewing clinical records.
-The self-administered pre-post youth evaluation by the counselor, with biases noted, was needed to correlate other evaluation aspects into this report and to factor into the overall equation of program success or failure in the overall evaluation: clinical significance, practice wisdom, and psycho-social-occupational functioning that is not limited to the observable and measurable constructs that can be operationalized in the purest forms of statistical evaluation.
+Further, the grouping of qualitative responses in the exit interviews was necessary in order to tally youth reports however the process of grouping is admittedly a subjective one.
+And even when interpretations/generalizations of the program evaluator are believed to be representative of the youth responses as quoted by the onsite provider completing exit interviews via a highly structured protocol - evaluator grouping of qualitative responses may not accurately reflect the intent of the youth; 4) The CRI comparison to the GAF is not indicative of statistical equivalency between instruments.
+The pre and post self-administered CRI index is based upon the subjective opinion of the onsite counselor, with the CRI used as an un-tested instrument, developed by the program designer and evaluator.
+The subjective nature of a psychosocial functioning instrument, in addition to this one (CRI) as designed by the program administrator and evaluator, is an inherent limitation; the use of case notes could serve to mitigate bias because case notes were recorded at the close of each session, week after week, and not at the time of the evaluation.
+All case notes are signed onsite and then reviewed and signed again by the program developer and evaluator - whereby two licensed mental health professionals are reviewing clinical records.
+The pre-post functioning of youth evaluation by the counselor, with biases noted, was needed to correlate other evaluation aspects into this report and to factor into the overall equation of program success or failure in the overall evaluation: clinical significance, practice wisdom, and psychosocial-occupational functioning that is not limited to the observable and measurable constructs that can be operationalized in the purest forms of statistical evaluation.